 The basics are where it begins, but additional care is something we cannot skip.If those products on the shelf are no longer cutting it for you, it is time to move to more natural solutions.
 Solutions that you can cook up in your kitchens with little effort.

 Home Remedies For Healthy Hair

-Flaunting beautiful, healthy hair does not necessarily mean using high-end hair care products or expensive hair care treatments at signature salons.
+Flaunting beautiful, healthy hair does not necessarily mean using high-end hair care products or expensive hair strengthening treatments or hair protein treatments at signature salons.
 There are some home remedies that can give you those healthy tresses.

 Bananas are simply great for healthy hair.
 As they are rich in potassium, they help in improving the elasticity and natural health of your hair (4).
 Mash a banana in a bowl and apply this to your hair, from the roots to the tips.
 Leave it on for about 15 minutes and then wash it off with a good shampoo.
-This treatment helps in treating damaged and dry hair.
+This treatment helps in hair protection from damage and dry hair and provides hair nourishment.

 Eggs are one of the best home remedies to get soft and silky hair.
 Egg yolk can help improve hair growth (5).
 You can either massage your head with the yolk directly.
 You can also make a mixture of 1 tablespoon of olive oil, 3 egg yolks, and 2-3 drops of vitamin E oil.
 Leave it on for 10-12 minutes, and then wash your hair thoroughly with shampoo.
 Repeat once every week to condition your hair naturally.